-As an organization and business, you may be apprehensive of introducing new technologies for management of processes and data for many reasons.
+As an organization and business, you may be apprehensive of introducing new technologies for the management of processes and data for many reasons.
 Let’s look at some factors to consider when choosing one EPM deployment method over the other.

 What is Enterprise Performance Management?

-Firstly, let’s understand what Enterprise (or Corporate) Performance Management is and how its tools help organizations analyze, report and better understand the business operations and performance.
+Firstly, let’s understand what Enterprise (or Corporate) Performance Management is and how its tools help organizations analyze, report, and better understand the business operations and performance.

 Common EPM processes include planning, budgeting, forecasting, and reporting on the financial results for the office of finance to see.
 Critical for managing a business, EPM software intersects both financial and operational data into insights to drive accurate decision-making and allow the organization to safely execute these calculated strategies and plans.

-Most Cloud software are often licensed to businesses as Software as a Service (SaaS).
+Most Cloud software is often licensed to businesses as Software as a Service (SaaS).
 SaaS requires you to pay a recurring subscription fee for the vendor’s software license in order to utilize its features.
 On-Premise software requires businesses to purchase the software or hardware upfront and a skilled IT team to set up and maintain the system.
 In this case, the deployment of a Legacy system often involves hiring highly specialized experts or external consultants that understand how to deploy your specific application.

 Customizations and Maintenance